Sex Discrimination (Election Candidates) Act 2002

-The Sex Discrimination (Election Candidates) Act 2002 (c.2) is an Act of the Parliament of the United Kingdom.
+The Sex Discrimination (Election Candidates) Act 2002 (c.
+2) is an act of the Parliament of the United Kingdom.
 The purpose of the Act was to exempt the selection of candidates in parliamentary elections from the provisions in the Sex Discrimination Act 1975 and the Sex Discrimination (Northern Ireland) Order 1976 that outlaw sexual discrimination.
-The purpose of the Act allow political parties to select candidates based on gender to increase the representation of women in British politics.
+The act allows political parties to select candidates based on gender to balance the gender representation in British politics.

-The Act applies to elections to:
+The act applies to elections to: